Yin Yoga with Reiki

 .

-Yin with Restorative
+Yin with Restorative Yoga

 Yin with Restorative combines these into a single session, usually starting with longer-held yin poses to open up the body, followed by restorative poses (with props) to promote complete relaxation.